proactis-documentation/documentation-source/docs/p2p/customtab.md

 ![alt text](../img/p2p/customtab/config.JPG "config")

 !!! warning

-    The website will be reset logging out existing users after the __web.config__ file is changed.
+    After changing the application configuration file the caches in the website will need refreshing.
+This can be done either by recycling the application pool,  or by performing an IIS reset.

 ---